Spanish Empire: The Spanish Habsburgs (1516–1700)

 "I learnt a proverb here", said a French traveler in 1603: "Everything is dear in Spain except silver".
 The problems caused by inflation were discussed by scholars at the School of Salamanca and the arbitristas.
 The natural resource abundance provoked a decline in entrepreneurship as profits from resource extraction are less risky.
 The wealthy preferred to invest their fortunes in public debt (juros).
 The Habsburg dynasty spent the Castilian and American riches in wars across Europe on behalf of Habsburg interests, and declared moratoriums (bankruptcies) on their debt payments several times.
-These burdens led to a number of revolts across the Spanish Habsburg's domains, including their Spanish kingdoms, but the rebellions were put down.
+These burdens led to a number of revolts across the Spanish Habsburg's domains, including their Spanish kingdoms.